DUNE/dune-justin/docs/justin_command.man_page.md

     	      $JUSTIN_RSS_MIB.
 If the script can make use of multiple processors then --processors can be used to give the number needed, with a default of 1 if not given.
 The value used is available to jobscripts as $JUSTIN_PROCESSORS.
+If given then --gpu will require that jobs for this stage have access to a GPU.

     	      By default, input files will only be allocated to a script which are on storages at the same site (distance=0).
 This can be